thunlp/Few-NERD/README.md

 # Few-NERD: Now Only a Few-shot NER Dataset

-This is the source code of the ACL-IJCNLP 2021 paper **Few-NERD: A Few-shot Named Entity Recognition Dataset**.
-Check out the [website][https://ningding97.github.io/fewnerd/] of Few-NERD.
+This is the source code of the ACL-IJCNLP 2021 paper:  **Few-NERD: A Few-shot Named Entity Recognition Dataset**.

-The code implements 3 models(prototypical, nnshot, structshot).
+Check out the (website)[https://ningding97.github.io/fewnerd/] of Few-NERD.
+The code implements 3 models (ProtoBERT, NNShot, StructShot).

 ## Overview